 Which cruise lines offer world cruises?

 Mainstream cruise lines that offer world cruises include Princess Cruises, Holland America Line, MSC Cruises, P&O Cruises, Costa Cruises, and AIDA Cruises.
-Even Royal Caribbean has gotten into the game, as it’s currently operating its first-ever world cruise aboard Serenade of the Seas.
+Even Royal Caribbean has gotten into the game, as it operated its first-ever world cruise aboard Serenade of the Seas from December 2023 to September 2024.
+The line hints that there’s more to come in the future as well.

 More premium and luxury lines tend to offer world cruises than mainstream ones.
 These include Azamara, Oceania Cruises, Regent Seven Seas Cruises, Crystal Cruises, Viking, Silversea Cruises, and Seabourn.